 Arts For Health

-Address: Cnr Ward St and Seddon Rd, Hamilton
+Address: Norris / Ward Park Arts Centre, 2 Seddon Rd, Hamilton

 Arts For Health Community Trust provides a holistic approach to health and ongoing activities for adults recovering from illness, injury and disability.
 It offers a range of arts and crafts, including painting, card making, paper making, collage and stone carving.